Amazon Investigates Alleged Confidential Data Leaks

 Online retail giant Amazon said Monday it was investigating claims that its employees had been bribed to hand over confidential information and remove negative product reviews.
-Employees at Amazon are selling data on reviewers, search engine optimization and sales metrics to independent vendors, according to a report by the Wall Street Journal.
+Employees at Amazon are selling data on reviewers, search engine optimization and sales metrics to independent vendors, according to Reuters.

 The report stated confidential information is usually sold through third-party brokers, with the practice being particularly common in China.
 In one case, Amazon employees in the Chinese city of Shenzhen were allegedly found peddling data like reviewer email addresses and sales metrics for as much as $2,000.
 Data brokers have also offered Amazon vendors the ability to delete unfavorable reviews and restore banned accounts, the report said.